 Once inflation has ended, however, the Hubble radius increases faster than the scale factor, so the fluctuations eventually reenter the Hubble radius during the radiation- or matter-dominated eras.
 The fluctuations that exit around 60 $e$-foldings or so before reheating reenter with physical wavelengths in the range accessible to cosmological observations.
 These spectra provide a distinctive signature of inflation.
 They can be measured in a variety of different ways including the analysis of microwave background anisotropies.

-The physical processes which give rise to the structures we observe today are well-explained in Fig. \ref{figpert}.
+The physical processes which give rise to the structures we observe today are well-explained in Fig. \ref{pert}.

-Quantum fluctuations of the inflaton field are generated during inflation.
-Since gravity talks to any component of the universe, small fluctuations of the inflaton field are intimately related to fluctuations of the spacetime metric, giving rise to perturbations of the curvature ${\cal R}$ (which will be defined in the following; the reader may loosely think of it as a gravitational potential).
-The wavelenghts $\lambda$ of these perturbations grow exponentially and leave soon the horizon when $\lambda>R_H$.
-On superhorizon scales, curvature fluctuations are frozen in and may be considered as classical.
-Finally, when the wavelength of these fluctuations reenters the horizon, at some radiation- or matter-dominated epoch, the curvature (gravitational potential) perturbations of the spacetime give rise to matter (and temperature) perturbations $\delta\rho$ via the Poisson equation.
+Since gravity talks to any component of the universe, small fluctuations of the inflaton field are intimately related to fluctuations of the space-time metric, giving rise to perturbations of the curvature ${\cal R}$ (which will be defined in the following; the reader may loosely think of it as a gravitational potential).
+The wavelengths $\lambda$ of these perturbations grow exponentially and leave soon the Hubble radius when $\lambda>H^{-1}$.
+On super-Hubble scales, curvature fluctuations are frozen in and may be considered as classical.
+Finally, when the wavelength of these fluctuations reenters the horizon, at some radiation- or matter-dominated epoch, the curvature (gravitational potential) perturbations of the space-time give rise to matter (and temperature) perturbations via the Poisson equation.
 These fluctuations will then start growing giving rise to the structures we observe today.